THOMASELOVE/431-data/README.md

 Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University

-## PLEASE NOTE: This site is still under revision.

-This repository will be continually updated as the semester progresses.
+### This repository will be continually updated as the semester progresses.

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.